Smiling older man with gray hair and beard wearing a navy sweater standing on a coastal path with cliffs and ocean in the background.

 Kayla W.

-We understand that vision correction procedures are an important investment.
-Trinidad Vision works with a variety of insurance providers to help maximize available benefits when applicable.
-While certain lens options or upgrades may not be fully covered, we offer flexible financing options to make treatment more accessible.
+We understand that cataract surgery and vision correction options are an important investment in your long-term eye health.
+Trinidad Vision works with a variety of insurance providers to help maximize available benefits where applicable.
+While certain intraocular lenses or lens upgrades may not be fully covered, we offer flexible financing options to make treatment more accessible.

-Our team will walk you through your coverage, explain any out-of-pocket costs, and answer questions so you can move forward with clarity.
+Our team will walk you through your coverage, explain any out-of-pocket costs, and answer your questions so you can move forward with clarity and confidence.
+0% financing is available to help make this premium vision correction option more accessible.

 Frequently Asked Questions